Free shipping (DE) - 30 days return policy

 1 comment

 • Dear Blueblocker team, I have been wearing your beautiful glasses since day one.
 Now I have some questions if I have understood correctly.
-I would like to ask you, so when I work in the evening on the PC, I wear the yellow glasses.
-When I am on the cell phone in the evening, I should also wear yellow glasses?
+I would like to ask you, so when I work on the PC in the evening, I wear the yellow glasses.
+When I am on my cell phone in the evening, I should also wear yellow glasses?
 And if I want to read a book in the evening, should I wear yellow or orange glasses?
 And otherwise just when I am not on the PC and not on the cell phone in the evening, I should wear the orange glasses?
 If I go outside in the evening e.g. now to a Christmas market then I should wear yellow glasses, right?
 During the day when I work on the PC then I wear the computer glasses (brand INVU)-are they good, is that enough please?
 Thank you for your answer and advice.
 Kind regards Jana Schumacher

 ---